KineBody Pro Instructions:

 The section includes a ‘multiple-select’ menu at the top, and buttons to Delete* or Export poses selected using that menu.
 Next to the Export button is a textbox, where you can enter a filename for the export file.
 The Import button, at the bottom, works independently of the multiple select menu.
 [The menu in the yellow section is only intended for selecting poses for Delete or Export operations – Note that there’s another menu just above, labeled ‘View a stored pose’, which contains an identical list of stored poses, but it’s only used for viewing the poses.]

 Export poses: Before you can export a pose, it must first be named & saved into the KineBody repository.
-Instructions for these operations are provided here: Pro Instructions: Saving Poses (also accessible via the Help menu, under ‘Pro Operation’).
+Instructions for these operations are provided here: Saving Poses (also accessible via the Help menu, under ‘More Instructions’).

 To export poses, select the poses by name from the menu in the yellow section.
 You can select 1 or more poses to export – use the Shift or Ctrl keys to help select multiple poses.
 Next, you can optionally change the name of the export file, by entering a new name into the box to the right of the Export button.
-This file will be saved to your browser’s ‘Downloads’ folder (pls see your browser documentation if you wish to change that location).
+If you're using the Webapp edition, the exported poses file will be saved to your browser’s ‘Downloads’ folder (pls see your browser documentation if you wish to change that location).
+If you're using the Android edition, the file is saved to the '/KineBody' folder.
+(Please see Saving KineBody Pro Files to Android, for important information).

 You select the sign system when you press the Export button, as follows: